-Leadership in LEED A green building certification program used worldwide Energy and and is environmentally oriented with aims to improve Environmental building and construction performance across seven Design key areas of environmental and human health.
-Life-cycle Emissions The total amount of emissions associated with a Life by die Enflocienc product, service, or Activity over its entire lifecycle, from the extraction of raw materials to the disposal of waste.
+Leadership in LEED A green building certification program used worldwide Energy and and is environmentally oriented with aims to improve Environmental · building and construction performance across seven Design key areas of environmental and human health.
+Life-cycle Emissions The total amount of emissions associated with a product, service, or Activity over its entire lifecycle, from the extraction of raw materials to the disposal of waste.
 This could be associated with the construction, operation, and decommissioning of a specific development.
 More information can be referenced in in ISO 14067:2018.
-Nationally NDC National climate action plan to cut emissions and Determined NDO adapt to climate impacts.
-Contribution adapt to diffiate impacts.
-Network of Central NGFS Network of 121 central banks and financial Banks and 11010 supervisors and 19 observers that aims to accelerate Supervisors for the scaling up of green finance and develop Greening the recommendations for central banks' role for climate Financial System Nomenclature NACE change.
-Statistical classification of economic activities in the NACE generale des Activities European Community. economiques dans les Communautes europeennes NTD The point in time signalling the start of construction Notice to Proceed NTP The point in time signalling the start of construction Davis Assessed process for an infrastructure project.
-Paris Agreement Paris Agreement under the United Nations Framework 5) (Convention on Climate Change.
+Nationally NDC National climate action plan to cut emissions and Determined adapt to climate impacts.
+Contribution Network of Central NGFS Network of 121 central banks and financial Banks and supervisors and 19 observers that aims to accelerate Supervisors for the scaling up of green finance and develop Greening the recommendations for central banks' role for climate Financial System change.
+Nomenclature NACE Statistical classification of economic activities in the generale des European Community.
+Activities , , economiques dans les Communautes europeennes Notice to Proceed NTP The point in time signalling the start of construction process for an infrastructure project.
+Paris Agreement Paris Agreement under the United Nations Framework J Convention on Climate Change.
 Photovoltaic PV Conversion of light into electricity using semiconducting materials.
 Plus Standard PS Approach for assessing the contribution of Activities which is based objective pre-defined TSC.
-Remedial Measures RMT Measures taken to remediate or mitigate the impact of to Transition any significant harm resulting from an Activity, or any actions required to implement the Activity.
-Renewable Referring to a resource or energy source that can be naturally replenished or regenerated over time.
-Securities and PSEC State agency which safeguards investors and Exchange oversees companies, securities, and capital markets Commission, in the Philippines.
+Remedial Measures RMT Measures taken to remediate or mitigate the impact of to Transition any significant harm resulting from an Activity, or any to manomon actions required to implement the Activity.
+Renewable Referring to a resource or energy source that can be I CHOWADIG naturally replenished or regenerated over time.
+Securities and PSEC State agency which safeguards investors and I OLO 3 , Exchange oversees companies, securities, and capital markets Commission, in the Philippines.
 Philippines